-This superficially straightforward question has been Stanford’s first for the last several years, and it is actually one of the most difficult, if not the most difficult MBA essay questions to answer.
-It demands introspection.
+This superficially straightforward question has been Stanford’s first for at least the last sixteen years, and it is actually one of the most difficult, if not the most difficult MBA essay questions to answer.
+Superficial responses will fail.
+The prompt demands introspection.
 Before you put finger to keyboard or pen to paper, really reflect on what you value, how you have acted upon those principles, and why you value them.
 Stanford’s advice urges reflection.
 The question requires it.

 More than anything else, initiative and self-awareness characterize the successful Stanford applicant.
 Implication: You have to know your values and those times you have acted upon them.
 Yes I wrote that a few seconds ago, but it bears repeating.
 Climbing Mt.
 Everest or suffering from terrible social ills is not a requirement of admission, but you do have to know the person occupying your skin.